glangsto/analyze/README.md

 ```
 C -B -C 4000. data/*
 ```
+C has a number of arguments
+* -_B_ - Subtract a baseline fit to the observations at the Min and Maximum frequencies.
+20 channels of observations are selected at the each of the two velocities.
+A linear baseline is fit and subtracted.
+* _-C_ - Interpolate over the center channel in the spectrum.
+* _4000._ - Average spectra for 4000 seconds.
+* data/\*  -  Plot all observations in the _data_ sub-directory

 ![Averaged, but un-calibrated, spectra for 5 days of Observations, for a few minutes each day](/images/C-Raw.png)